amoyament/workshops-update_rhel/exercises/ansible_rhel/1.1-setup/README.md

 ## Guide

-This workshop's initial phase focuses on the command-line utilities of the Ansible Automation Platform, such as:
+This workshop's initial phase focuses on the command-line utilities of the Ansible Automation Platform.

-- [ansible-navigator](https://github.com/ansible/ansible-navigator) - a Text-based User Interface (TUI) for running and developing Ansible content.
-- [ansible-core](https://docs.ansible.com/core.html) - the base executable that provides the framework, language and functions that underpin the Ansible Automation Platform, including CLI tools like `ansible`, `ansible-playbook` and `ansible-doc`.
-- [Execution Environments](https://docs.ansible.com/ansible/latest/getting_started_ee/introduction.html) - Pre-built container images with Red Hat supported collections.
-- [ansible-builder](https://github.com/ansible/ansible-builder) - automates the  process of building Execution Environments.
-Not a primary focus in this workshop.

-If you need more information on new Ansible Automation Platform components bookmark this landing page [https://red.ht/AAP-20](https://red.ht/AAP-20)

 ### Your Lab Environment